million12/docker-typo3-flow-neos-abstract/README.md

 ## How does it work

-You start with creating new Docker image based on **million12/typo3-neos-abstract**, using `FROM million12/typo3-neos-abstract:latest` in your Dockerfile.
+You start with creating a new Docker image based on **million12/typo3-neos-abstract**, using `FROM million12/typo3-neos-abstract:latest` in your Dockerfile.

+#### Build phase

 During *build process* of your image, TYPO3 Neos will be pre-installed using `composer install` and embedded inside the image as a tar achive.
-Using ENV variables (listed below) you can customise pre-install process: provide custom distribution (e.g. from GitHub repo) or specify different version of TYPO3 Neos.
-See [pre-install-typo3-neos.sh](container-files/build-typo3-neos/pre-install-typo3-neos.sh) for details.
+Using ENV variables (listed below) you can customise pre-install process: provide custom distribution (e.g. from your GitHub repo) or specify different version of TYPO3 Neos.
+For detailed info about how this pre-install script works, see [pre-install-typo3-neos.sh](container-files/build-typo3-neos/pre-install-typo3-neos.sh).

+#### Container launched

-When you start that prepared container, it will do all necessary steps to make TYPO3 Neos up & running.
-Script [configure-typo3-neos.sh](container-files/build-typo3-neos/configure-typo3-neos.sh) will set up Nginx vhost config, supply Settings.yaml with database credentials (using linked DB container), and - if it's an empty database - do doctrine migration, set admin user and import specified site package.
-You can fully customise all details via ENV variables.
+When you start that prepared container, it will run [configure-typo3-neos.sh](container-files/build-typo3-neos/configure-typo3-neos.sh) script which does all necessary steps to make TYPO3 Neos up & running.

+Here are the details:

+##### Nginx vhost config
+File [vhost.conf](container-files/build-typo3-neos/vhost.conf) is used as model vhost config.
+Vhost names are supplied via *NEOS_APP_VHOST_NAMES* env variable.
+NOTE: currently there's configured redirect to non-www vhost (the 1st one shall you provided more than one).

+##### TYPO3 Neos app install
+Pre-installed during image build process TYPO3 Neos is unpacked to /data/www/$NEOS\_APP\_NAME and - optionally - git pull is executed (if $NEOS\_APP\_FORCE\_PULL is set to true).

+##### Database config
+Default Configuration/Settings.yaml is created (if doesn't exist) and updated with DB credentials to linked db container.
+NEOS\_APP\_DB_NAME is created if it doesn't exist yet.

+##### Doctrine migration, site package install
+If fresh/empty database is detected, `./flow doctrine:migrate` is perfomed, admin user is created and $NEOS\_APP\_SITE\_PACKAGE is imported.
+If $NEOS\_APP\_FORCE\_SITE\_REIMPORT is set, site content will be pruned and imported each time container starts.

+##### Cache, permissions
+Cache is warmed up for Production and Development contexts, filesystem permissions are updated/fixed.

+##### Application's build.sh
+If scripts detects executable `build.sh` in the Neos root directory, it will run it.
+This is a good place to add custom build steps, like compiling CSS, minifying JS, generating resources etc.

+##### Your own build steps

+You might want to add extra steps to the ones provided above.
+If application's build.sh is not the right place to do it, you can add custom scripts to `/config/init/*.sh`.
+The image is designed that it runs all scripts from there when cointainer starts.
+For example, the script which configures TYPO3 Neos is run from [/config/init/20-init-typo3-neos-app](config/init/20-init-typo3-neos-app).
+You can easily add extra tasks before and/or after it, using number prefixes in your script names.

 ## Customise your image